House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Mature Size: 20–35 feet tall, 20–35 feet wide

-The Blue Beech is a small tree that is found in the wet forests of Illinois and across the eastern United States.
-These trees have smooth, grey trunks that resemble flexed muscles, earning them the nickname, “Musclewood.”
-They grow well in wet soil and tolerate periods of flooding.
-This tree produces flowers in the spring and tiny nuts at the base of its leaves that ripen from August through October.
-These nuts are often eaten by birds.
+The Blue Beech produces flowers in the spring and tiny nuts at the base of its leaves that ripen from August through October.
+Birds often eat the nuts.
 Since the tree is small, it isn’t normally used for wood.
 If the wood is used for certain products, it should be sealed well because it absorbs water and tends to crack after a few years.
-It’s also more expensive than many other types of wood.
+Beech is also more expensive than many other types of wood.

 Pros